Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data

 \section{Data}

-Our observations have been carried out with the 2.1\,m Fraunhofer telescope at the Wendelstein Observatory using the Wendelstein Wide Field Imager \citep[WWFI,][]{WWFI}.
+Our observations have been carried out with the 2.1\,m-Fraunhofer Wendelstein Telescope \citep{Hopp2014} using the Wendelstein Wide Field Imager \citep[WWFI;][]{WWFI}.
 The WWFI covers a field of view of $27.6\arcmin\times28.9\arcmin$ and consists of four CCDs aligned in a $2\times2$ mosaic.
 Each of these CCDs has $4096\times4109$ pixels with a pixel scale of $\mathrm{0.2\,arcsec\,px^{-1}}$.